Loveland, Ohio

 Loveland is a city in Hamilton, Clermont, and Warren counties in the southwestern part of the U.S. state of Ohio.
 The population was 13,307 at the 2020 census.
 Considered part of the Cincinnati metropolitan area, Loveland is located near exit 52 off Interstate 275, about 15 mi northeast of the Cincinnati city limits.
 It borders Symmes, Miami and Hamilton townships and straddles the Little Miami River.
 Once a busy railroad town, Loveland is now a major stop along the Little Miami Scenic Trail.

 History

 The city is named after James Loveland, who operated a general store and post office near the railroad tracks downtown.
 It was incorporated as a village on May 12 or 16, 1876, and incorporated as a chartered city in 1961.

 Settlement

 Present-day Loveland originally lay at the edges of the Symmes Purchase and Virginia Military District, in what was then the Northwest Territory.
 The area was first settled in 1795 by Col. Thomas Paxton:

-Paxton named the settlement after himself in 1849, but it was renamed Loveland the following year.
+Paxton named the settlement after himself; it was renamed Loveland in 1850.